Sunray0466/Project-MLOps/reports/README.md

 > **Did you perform any unit testing and load testing of your API?
 If yes, explain how you did it and what results for**
 > **the load testing did you get.
 If not, explain how you would do it.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *For unit testing we used ... and for load testing we used ... .
-The results of the load testing showed that ...*
-> *before the service crashed.*
->
 > Answer:

 For unit testing, we used pytest to test the FastAPI endpoints.
 We validated the root endpoint's response and tested the image classification endpoint by sending valid and invalid files.
 The valid test ensured the correct prediction and probabilities were returned, while the invalid test confirmed proper error handling for non-image files.